-- The ME&IE Consultants remained engaged in reviewing the already available data and reports. - Work on Draft Inception Report remained in progress during the reporting month. - Development of Android based application for field Survey remained in progress during the reporting month. - Development of Project MIS/GIS system remained in progress during the reporting month. - Development of Project Website remained in progress during the reporting month.
+- Submitted comments on the final draft report of Water Conservation in Barani Areas of Khyber Pakhtunkhwa (WCBAKP) - The Monitoring Log Frame of the project was prepared. - Submitted final inception report - The ME&IE Consultants remained engaged in reviewing the already available data and reports. - Development of Android based application for field Survey remained in progress during the reporting month. - Development of Project MIS/GIS system remained in progress during the reporting month. - Development of Project Website remained in progress during the reporting month.